 An interesting initiative is Cyprus’ plans to introduce the cultivation and trade of medical cannabis.
 Apart from the benefits it would bring patients – a number-one priority – it can also boost the economic development of the island, as well as attract significant foreign investment for the entire production chain.

 The law regulates the import of cannabis seeds and plants, the cultivation, production, import and export of pharmaceutical cannabis and its use for research for medical purposes.
-Before the NHS comes into full force in 2020, medical cannabis will be available in state pharmacies, however, once the ball is rolling with the health system it will also be available for distribution by private companies.
-The move is expected to put Cyprus on par with many other states such as Israel and Germany, where medical cannabis has been legalised and offers patients more options for treatment, though the law stipulates the drug can only be offered after all other available options have been exhausted.
-North American-based company Tilray has already announced it has been cleared for distribution of cannabinoid formulations for patients in Cyprus.
+Medical cannabis is available with prescriptions and in the long-term, the move is expected to put Cyprus on par with many other states such as Israel and Germany, where medical cannabis has been legalised and offers patients more options for treatment, though the law stipulates the drug can only be offered after all other available options have been exhausted.
+North American-based company Tilray has already announced it has been cleared for distribution of cannabinoid formulations for patients in Cyprus and Israeli producer Panaxia made its first delivery of medical cannabis to Cyprus in March 2021.

 Medical Research and Education